learn-academy-2021-charlie/week-1-assessment-Andy19936/interview-questions.md

   Your answer: a built in method is an action that has been used over enough times to be considered valuable to store to a command within a coding language.

-  Researched answer:built in methods are common actions that javascript has stored premade functions for datatype string
+  Researched answer:built in methods are common actions that javascript has stored premade functions for specific datatypes